ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-filter-list/index.md

 By default the Set Filter treats values as case-insensitive.
 Practically this means that cell values of `Black`, `black` and `BLACK` are all treated as identical for matching purposes, and the first encountered value is used as the value displayed in the Filter List.

-Case-sensitivity can be enabled by using the `caseSensitivity` filter parameter:
+Case-sensitivity can be enabled by using the `caseSensitive` filter parameter:

 <snippet>
 const gridOptions = {